JanDeVisser/aragorn/CodeOfConduct.md

-The purpose of this repo is to facilitate productive development of the `eddy` editor.
+The purpose of this repo is to facilitate productive development of the `aragorn` editor.
 Any behavior that runs counter to that goal will not be tolerated.

 These rules were borrowed from the [SerenityOS/jakt](https://github.com/SerenityOS/jakt) project.